Sachin2903/Kanban_Board_clone/README.md

-## Libraries used in this project:
+## others Libraries used in this project:
 1. Redux
-2. Material UI
+2. React Beautiful DND
 3. React Icons
 4. Router